wejs/docs/docs/plugin/README.md

 1. Find on we.js site on npm with `npm search we-plugin-` or in github search
 2. Install with `npm install [pluginName]` like `npm install we-plugin-form`
+3. First time when you run your project, We.js will install all we-plugins on project.
 3. Start your project and in first project run after install the plugin the we.js will register this plugins and the plugin version for use in database updates.